mayankchoubey/deno-in-2-hours/README.md

 ## File ops
 Deno supports two types of file operations:
-- __Low level__: User takes care of opening, reading, writing, seeking, and closing the file
+- __Low level__: User takes care of opening, reading, writing, seeking, and closing the file (Useful in reading big files)
-- __High level__: User reads or writes the file directly (Deno takes care of opening, closing, seeking, etc.)
+- __High level__: User reads or writes the entire file directly (Deno takes care of opening, closing, seeking, etc.)

 Here are the file ops, both low-level and high-level: